rasmuse/bnf-faostat/README.md

 ## Python setup

-Developed using Python 3.9.6; should also work with newer versions.
+This version developed and tested on Python 3.11; should also work with newer versions.

 Dependencies are listed in `requirements.txt`.